AdithyaSam-Ganj/Spotify_Recommendation_Capstone_Project/README.md

 # Project Title

-I started doing this project to demonstrate some of the skills in python, data analysis, and machine learning I learnt in the past few months.
+I started doing this project because I wanted to understand how recommendation systems work for music recommendation.
 I used a popular data set on Spotify data from Kaggle.
 I have demonstrated my skills in EDA, Data Wrangling, a few ML techniques like Kmeans, Decision trees, Random Forest, XGBoost.
 I even implemented a simple song recommendation system .
 In the end I decided to implement the entire project as an app on Streamlit IO.

 ## Demo